Recapping CMA Fest 2016: My Favorite Week Of The Year

 - Crew members were picking up trash at the Riverfront during the daytime concerts.

 - There needs to be more perks for those who purchase a 4-day pass.
-We are considering ending our tradition after this next year because it seems that the festival is more concerned with entertaining those who do not purchase tickets than those who spend money year after year to attend the festival.
+We are considering ending our tradition after CMA Fest 2016 because it seems that the festival is more concerned with entertaining those who do not purchase tickets than those who spend money year after year to attend the festival.

 - Publish the full schedule MUCH earlier.
 Some stage lineups were not released until the week of the festival.

 - After 6 years, we still have no clue how you score a meet and greet at Fan Fair X.

 - There is an inconsistent enforcement of rules at Nissan Stadium.
 The parking lot was full of tailgaters each night, even though tailgating is not allowed.
-Also, tickets are supposed to be worn inside of Nissan Stadium but most people did not comply and seat hopping was still an issue.
+Also, tickets are supposed to be worn inside of Nissan Stadium but most people did not comply and seat hopping was an issue (as it always is).

 - $5 bottled water at Nissan Stadium when the temperature is over 100 degrees is ridiculous.
 Also, the free water stations throughout the festival were out of water on the last day.